sam4413/AdvancedBans/README.md

 ![image](https://github.com/sam4413/AdvancedBans/assets/43707772/ffb49741-3777-453b-a454-b68d5187c6f5)

 IN HEAVY DEVELOPMENT!
 NOT DONE YET!<br>
- Allows Space Engineers server owners to tempban, or permaban users, now with reasons!
+ Allows Space Engineers server owners to tempban, or permaban users, now with reasons!<br>
+ All bans are stored in a MySQL Database for easy integration with other applicaitons.<br>